kevin-ashton/firebase-lift/readme.md

 const rtdbLiftExample = createRtdbLift({
   firebaseApp: app,
   nodes: {
-    Heartbeat: (null as unknown) as TypedFirebaseObjectOrPrimativeRefGenerator<Heartbeat>,
+    Heartbeat: (null as unknown) as TypedFirebaseObjectOrPrimitiveRefGenerator<Heartbeat>,
-    DeviceInfo: (null as unknown) as TypedFirebaseObjectOrPrimativeRefGenerator<DeviceInfo>
+    DeviceInfo: (null as unknown) as TypedFirebaseObjectOrPrimitiveRefGenerator<DeviceInfo>
   }
 });